 God showed Katie another way he was working through her short week of service when the team spent a day evangelizing in the city of Antigua.
 Katie was to serve as the translator, but she didn’t feel that her Spanish was good enough; however, she jumped into the job with a willing spirit.
 The team met and talked with a lot of people, but no one accepted Christ.
 Nearing the end of the day, they were starting to feel disheartened when they met a woman who was already a Christian.
 The day before, her husband had left her and her children with no source of income and no hope.
 Through Katie’s translation, the team was able to pray with the woman and encourage her in Christ.

 Further still, God allowed Katie to see long-term effects of her short-term service through the appreciation of Agua Viva.
 Her team completed small, yet necessary service projects for the organization giving them time to focus on big-picture needs and planning.
 Agua Viva only hosts mission teams during the summer, so they utilize teams to do as much work as possible while they are present.
-Katie saw firsthand what a blessing a short term mission team can be in enabling mission organizations—like Agua Viva who faces recurring demands coupled with shortfalls of resources—to continue their ministry.
+Katie saw firsthand what a blessing a

 “One day we simply washed all their tools that were covered in mud because of all the rain,” said Katie.
 “So it was just little things that had to be done that had a big impact on them.”